Ginger Spaghetti Squash Chow Mein

 When the squash is done, fork out the inside and add it to your veggies.
 Or in the case of my pan/pot set up, through it all in a bigger pot.

-Once all of your veggies are combined, add the sauce you mixed, and voila!
+Once all of your veggies and meat are combined, add the sauce you mixed, and voila!